BOOK

 If you're convinced that lightening will strike and you'll fall into the job of a lifetime without your having to lift a finger, then this book isn't for you.
 But if you live in the real world and have to depend on your intelligence, talent, and wits to get that next great job, then invest in your future: buy this book.
 "Win Without Competing" author Arlene Barro takes you step by step through a winning strategy for leaving the harrowing world of job competition behind.
 When you follow Arlene Barro's strategy you won't be wasting time looking out for the competition because you'll be too busy crafting your resume so it literally sings out your accomplishments; and preparing for winning interviews that convince employers that you are the only candidate they need to talk to.
 The job is yours.
 How does she do this?
 She teaches you to define your core identity--competencies, personality, and goals; develop your personal brand, pitch that brand, manage the interview process to keep it focused on how perfectly you fit into the position, and set a standard that no other candidate can compete with.
 And how does Arlene succeed in doing this for you?
 Invest in your future: buy this book and see for yourself.
 You've got one life to live.
 How much is it worth to you to succeed?
 The cost of a book?

-By Barbara E. Mcannany
+By Barbara E. McAnnany

 I am currently a college student, and am on my way to entering the world of careers.
 Although I don't know exactly what type of career I would like to pursue after college, this book was an excellent help in preparing me for future job hunting, resume writing, and interviewing.
 After I graduate, I will use this book as a reference for everything to do with my job search.
 Dr. Barro has a great way of directly telling the how-to's of finding a job that is right for just you.
 I very highly recommend it.